-- 3. If any of the seals fail to purge, try to move the propeller shaft from side-toside while applying grease gun pressure. - a) If all four bearing positions still do not purge, releasing seal tension may be necessary. - b) Remove the bearing retainer bolts and bearing retainers and discard.
-Do NOT - c) Once the bearing cups are free, allow the propeller shaft to rest on the support - d) Apply a c-clamp around the inboard bearings.
+- 3. If any of the seals fail to purge, try to move the propeller shaft from side-to-side while applying grease gun pressure. - a) If all four bearing positions still do not purge, releasing seal tension may be necessary. - Remove the bearing retainer bolts and bearing retainers and discard.
+Do NOT reuse. - Once the bearing cups are free, allow the propeller shaft to rest on the support strap. - d) Apply a c-clamp around the inboard bearings.